 This will depend on the species of your tree, how much water it likes.
 Don't water on routine but check the topsoil every week.
 If it's dry, water and be sure to pour around the whole root system.

-Living in a pot, a bonsai tree doesn't have all the nutrients available to a full root system, so they'll need regular fertilisation in the growing period.
-Over winter they won't need any.
+Living in a pot, a Bonsai doesn't have all the nutrients available to a full root system, so it'll need regular fertilisation in the growing period.
+Over winter, they won't need any.